apache/doris-website/docs/lakehouse/datalake-analytics/hive.md

 Currently, authentication of database, table, and column is supported.
 Functions such as encryption, row policy, and data masks are not currently supported.

-To use Apache Ranger to authenticate the entire Doris cluster service, please refer to [Apache Ranger Authentication](../../admin-manual/privilege-ldap/ranger.md)
+To use Apache Ranger to authenticate the entire Doris cluster service, please refer to [Apache Ranger](../../admin-manual/auth/ranger.md)

 ### Settings